Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 !byte $00, $00, $00, $00, $00, $00, $57, $59
 ````

 Remove all the `$00` (which represents the color 'black') and the bars would be displayed several lines higher (and flicker a lot).
-It seems that Woodo experimented with the amount of raster lines until he found the most stable version and then made all unnecessary lines invisible.
+It seems that Woodo experimented with the amount of raster lines until he found the most stable version and then made all unwanted lines invisible.
 To illustrate the method, I've changed the color of the first raster line to yellow:

 ![yellow-raster](/assets/img/blog/fairlight/yellow-raster.png)